Mahmoud Farshchian: Style and aesthetic

-Farshchian was the founder of his own school in Iranian Painting, which adheres to classical form while making use of new techniques to broaden the scope of Iranian painting.
-He brought new life to this art form and freed it from the symbiotic relationship it had historically had with poetry and literature, to give it an independence it had not previously enjoyed.
-His powerful and innovative paintings are dynamic, expansive and vibrant canvases with an appealing fusion of the traditional and the modern, which are constituents of his unique style of painting.
+Farshchian is the founder of his own school of Iranian Painting, which adheres to classical forms while incorporating new techniques to extend the scope of the tradition.
+His work moves away from the historically close relationship between Iranian painting and poetry and literature, developing the art form as an independent discipline.
+His paintings are characterized by a combination of traditional and contemporary elements, which he has identified as the basis of his distinct approach to the medium.

 Master Farshchian played a decisive role in introducing Iranian art to the international art scene.
 He was invited to speak and exhibit at numerous universities and art institutes.
 There have been six books and countless articles published about Farshchian's works.
 In 2007, British-Omani designer Amr Ali used Farschian's painting The Fifth Day of Creation as the main influence for his collection presented at London Fashion Week.